AmamiyaRenO/Voice_Agent/python_voice_service/README.md

    export WHISPER_DEVICE=cpu          # or "cuda" if you have GPU support export WHISPER_COMPUTE_TYPE=int8   # tweak if you use CUDA (e.g. float16)
    # Optional decoding/audio guards against repeated phrases when using smaller models
-   export WHISPER_NO_REPEAT_NGRAM_SIZE=3
+   export WHISPER_NO_REPEAT_NGRAM_SIZE=4
-   export WHISPER_REPETITION_PENALTY=1.05
+   export WHISPER_REPETITION_PENALTY=1.15
    export WHISPER_LENGTH_PENALTY=1.0
-   export WHISPER_MAX_AUDIO_SECONDS=8.0
+   export WHISPER_MAX_AUDIO_SECONDS=3.5
-   export WHISPER_VAD_SILENCE_MS=250
+   export WHISPER_VAD_SILENCE_MS=180
    export WHISPER_VAD_MIN_SPEECH_MS=150
-   export WHISPER_RECENT_WINDOW_PAD_MS=200
+   export WHISPER_RECENT_WINDOW_PAD_MS=60
    export WHISPER_CONDITION_ON_PREVIOUS_TEXT=false
+   # Optional fast-path decoding for short wake-word phrases
+   export WHISPER_WAKE_FAST_MAX_SECONDS=1.8
+   export WHISPER_WAKE_FAST_BEAM_SIZE=1
+   export WHISPER_WAKE_FAST_TEMPERATURES="0.0"
+   export WHISPER_WAKE_FAST_VAD_SILENCE_MS=120
+   export WHISPER_WAKE_FAST_VAD_PAD_MS=80
+   export WHISPER_WAKE_FAST_DISABLE_RETRY=true
    ```

    On Windows PowerShell replace `export` with `$env:VAR = "value"`.

    The service trims each request down to the most recent window of speech by
    running a lightweight voice-activity detector before invoking Whisper.
+The
+   tighter defaults (3.5 s window, 60 ms pad, 180 ms silence gate) cut most
+   trailing quiet frames so the decoder only sees the fresh command.
+You can
+   still relax these limits with the `WHISPER_MAX_AUDIO_SECONDS`,
+   `WHISPER_VAD_SILENCE_MS`, `WHISPER_VAD_MIN_SPEECH_MS`, and
+   `WHISPER_RECENT_WINDOW_PAD_MS` variables if a particular microphone keeps
+   chopping words.
+Conditioning on earlier decoder text remains disabled by
+   default to stop Whisper from reinforcing its own repeats; set
+   `WHISPER_CONDITION_ON_PREVIOUS_TEXT=true` if you want the old behaviour back.

+   To keep latency close to the standalone Faster-Whisper script on Ryzen-class
+   CPUs the service now starts with a small beam (max 3) and only widens it when
+   the first pass looks extremely uncertain.
+For very short English wake phrases
+   ("hi rachel", "hey rachel") the server enables a dedicated fast-path that
+   trims the VAD padding, drops the beam to `WHISPER_WAKE_FAST_BEAM_SIZE` (default
+   1) and, by default, skips the confidence-based retry entirely.
+Longer clips or
+   low-confidence transcripts automatically fall back to the standard decoding
+   path, which still performs the lighter `(0.0, 0.2)` retry when required.
 This
-   keeps short commands from being swamped by long histories and makes it easier
-   for smaller checkpoints to avoid looping.
-You can tweak the trimming window
-   and VAD behaviour with the `WHISPER_MAX_AUDIO_SECONDS`,
-   `WHISPER_VAD_SILENCE_MS`, `WHISPER_VAD_MIN_SPEECH_MS`, and
-   `WHISPER_RECENT_WINDOW_PAD_MS` variables shown above.
-Conditioning on earlier
-   decoder text is now disabled by default to stop Whisper from reinforcing its
-   own repeats; set `WHISPER_CONDITION_ON_PREVIOUS_TEXT=true` if you want the old
-   behaviour back.

-   When loops are detected in the recognised text the service still performs an
-   automatic retry with stronger repetition penalties.
-Keeping the baseline
-   values moderate preserves normal accuracy while letting the retry clamp
-   runaway phrases from smaller Whisper checkpoints.
-If the decoder still
-   insists on echoing the same short wake phrase after those retries, the
+   keeps quick wake words under ~2 seconds without sacrificing the richer
+   safeguards used for full instructions.
+Repetition guards no longer trigger an
+   additional transcription pass; instead any obvious wake-word loops are
-   response is collapsed down to a single occurrence so Unity never receives a
+   collapsed directly in the response so Unity never receives a long "hi rachael"
-   long "hi rachael" chain.
+   chain.

 2. Start the API: